In a broad sense, the term Medical Humanities is a field that integrates the 'Art of Humaneness’ and the 'Science of Medicine'.

 It was against this backdrop that when Mr. Marc Weinblatt, the Founder of the Mandala Center for Change in Seattle, Washington visited India, he was requested to conduct a six -day facilitator training workshop in Mumbai in January 2010.
 About 30 medical professionals including medical students, faculty in medical schools and paramedical professionals attended this six-day facilitator workshop.

-You can see the Feedback from participants at these workshops at these links:
+You can see more Feedback from participants on this page.

-If you want to explore the possibility for a Theatre of the Oppressed Workshop in your Medical Institution, please contact us .
+If you want to explore the possibility for a Theatre of the Oppressed Workshop in your institution, please contact us .

-We are sure, we will learn valuable lessons from these initial workshops and, over a period of time, be able to crystallize our thoughts on the utility of this medium in medical education and patient care.
+We are sure, with you, we will learn valuable lessons from these workshops and, fine-tune this medium in medical education and patient care.

-However, given the novelty of this activity and the magnitude of the task, it is apparent that we have a long haul ahead of us.
-We, therefore, welcome professionals from all over the world who have ideas and suggestions or have had experience in this area to contact us with details.
+However, given the novelty of this activity and the magnitude of the task, we welcome professionals from all over the world who have ideas and suggestions or have had experience in this area to contact us with details.

 Following is a list of articles published by Radha Ramaswamy, Founder of CCDC and by participants at her workshops.
 These papers deal with the wider canvas of medical humanities in India and specifically on Theatre of the Oppressed in Medical Humanities.